-9.15.137 spawner.podman.avocado_spawner_egg
+9.13.132 spawner.podman.avocado_spawner_egg

 Avocado egg path to be used during initial bootstrap of avocado inside the isolated environment.
 By default, Avocado will try to download (or get from cache) an egg from its repository.
-Please use a valid URL, including the protocol (for local files, use the "file:///" prefix).

-9.15.138 spawner.podman.bin
+9.13.133 spawner.podman.bin